Jordana Hoppe, MD

-The Junior Faculty Interest Group is a small group of junior faculty members with a primary mission to address topics of specific interest to junior faculty in the Department of Pediatrics.
+The Early Career Faculty Working Group is a small group of junior faculty members with a primary mission to address topics of specific interest to early career faculty in the Department of Pediatrics.

 We strive to promote discussion and facilitate interaction among faculty members who may otherwise never work together.